zuozhenggh/learning-library/developer-library/forms-to-oci/windows/windows.md

 1. Download and run it.
 2. SSH to the bastion by forwarding the port of the Windows machine.

-Since we are using a Bastion, we need to forward the port 3389 to your laptop.
+Since we are using a Bastion, we need to forward the port 3389 to your computer.
 It is not needed if you use a VPN or Fastconnect.

 ```